LeoBourret/ft_printf/README.md

 # ft_printf 42 School project

 In this project we must create our own printf.
-It must manage these different conversions :
+It must manage these differents conversions :
 - %c
 - %s
 - %i